GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

 Apache Airflow is a workflow management system developed by AirBnB in 2014.
 It is a platform to programmatically author, schedule, and monitor workflows.
 Airflow workflows are designed as [Directed Acyclic Graphs](https://airflow.apache.org/tutorial.html#example-pipeline-definition)
-(DAGs) of tasks in python.
+(DAGs) of tasks in Python.
 The Airflow scheduler executes your tasks on an array of workers while following the specified dependencies.

 Apache Oozie is a workflow scheduler system to manage Apache Hadoop jobs.